 DD (Displacement Damage)

-Radiation types that typically cause DD include high-energy electrons, protons, neutrons, and high-energy photons such as gamma rays and X-rays that generate secondary electrons.
+Radiation that typically induces DD includes high-energy electrons, protons, and neutrons, as well as high-energy photons (e.g., gamma rays and X-rays) that generate secondary particles.

-Coulomb Scattering: Charged particles (e.g., protons) interact electrostatically with silicon atoms, transferring kinetic energy and causing trajectory deviations.
-This effect is prominent at proton energies below 10 MeV.
+1. Coulomb scattering: Charged particles (e.g., protons) interact electrostatically with lattice atoms, transferring kinetic energy that deflects atomic trajectories and creates localized disruptions.
+This is especially significant for proton energies below ~10 MeV.

 Electron Scattering